-Site Photos for the Proposed Short-term Construction Projects
+Site Photos for the Proposed Short-term Construction Projects This page intentionally left blank.

 Appendix D - Site Photos for the Proposed Short-Term Construction Projects The following photos present the existing condition at the time of the April 19, 2023, site visit for the real estate action and each of the proposed short-term construction projects.